 Trail Notes

-Bollinger trail: Acts as a connector spine trail along Beaver Valley road and is unfortunately a bit noisy at times due to traffic.
+Bollinger trail: Acts as a connector spine trail along Beaver Valley road.
+Fairly sunny and is unfortunately a bit noisy at times due to traffic.
 Be careful crossing the road!
-Openstreetmap shows sections of it along powerlines which were not mowed when we visited.
+There are a few steep hills but they are short.
 Some stretches are a bit squishy, both in the woods and in open fields, thanks to poorly drained soils.
-Nearby Patton once had a massive brick and tile factory (Patton Pavers are all over the world), so you can guess that soils tend towards clay.
+In 2024 they placed stone to fix some areas.
+Nearby Patton once had a massive brick factory (Patton Pavers are all over the world), so you can guess that soils tend towards clay and don’t drain the best.

 Water

-At Beaver Valley Marina, volunteer hosts have a hydrant at their RV.
+At Beaver Valley Marina, volunteer hosts have a hydrant at their RV with great water pressure.
 If you ask nicely you can probably use it… assuming they are there and it isn’t turned off for the winter.
-Other areas may have similar hosts with running water.

 Hunting